Louisiana Bed and Breakfasts & Inns

 Welcome to LouisianaFrom cypress-studded bayous to iconic antebellum cities, the state of Louisiana is truly one of a kind.
 Its unique landscape is complemented by a rich culture that’s built upon French, Spanish, and African ancestry; Cajun and Creole cuisine; rockin’ jazz music; and, of course, amazing festivals.
-Spend a few days here and you’ll soon see why the state’s favorite phrase is “laissez les bons temps rouler” — let the good times roll.
+Spend a few days here for a weekend getaway and you’ll soon see why the state’s favorite phrase is “laissez les bons temps rouler” — let the good times roll.

 Where to Eat & DrinkFoodies on the hunt for a delicious meal will thoroughly enjoy Louisiana’s diverse culinary landscape, which has roots in French, Spanish, African, Sicilian, Caribbean, Irish, German, and American Indian cultures.
 Here, restaurant menus are filled with dishes ranging from spicy seafood gumbo to Southern oxtail soup.
 Other popular staples include jambalaya, oysters Rockefeller, eggs Sardou, and crawfish.
 Don’t forget to order a fluffy beignet or Creole bread pudding for dessert!
 In Louisiana, no meal is complete without a handcrafted beverage.
 Start your day with a freshly-brewed cafe au lait, then sip on a frozen daiquiri, hurricane, or gin and fizz during happy hour.
 These iconic drinks are sure to give you a buzz.
 For dessert, treat yourself to a King Cake which consists of a rich dough stuffed with different fillings such as cinnamon, cream cheese, or chocolate.
 This will definitely satisfy your sweet tooth cravings.

 New Orleans, LA